The services described on this page are available to all Wenatchee Valley College students including those who are enrolled in face-to-face courses.

 Students, faculty, and staff have access to a wide range of the latest imaging, editing, animation, sound, and graphics software, as well as camcorders, iPads, and production kits for filming.
 Students, faculty and staff may now work in a private editing room on new, fully-equipped editing systems.
 This editing room contains both Mac-based and Windows-based production stations that use Adobe's Creative Suite (After Effects, Photoshop, Dreamweaver, Flash) as the primary software programs for editing.
 The production suite also affords a designated space for students, faculty and staff to record Panopto videos.
 A whiteboard, webcam, microphone and document camera are available for recordings.
 For more information about media production, visit the Media Production Services web page.

-Electronic books, articles, and streaming videos.
+The Wenatchee Valley College Libraries offer access to print and electronic books, articles, streaming videos, and more!
 Get materials from other library services, and live chat with a librarian.
 All available 24/7.
-See a list and description of library resources.

-You can access your records online by going to the Student Kiosk.
+You can access your records online by going to ctcLink.
 Next, choose the appropriate option such as unofficial transcript, address change, tuition and fee records, etc.

 The Emergency Text Alerts system sends notifications about campus emergencies or unplanned closures to the cell phones or other mobile devices of students, staff, and faculty.
 For more information and to sign up, visit the WVC Emergency Alerts website.